Truly chiral phonons in {\alpha}-HgS: Methods

 \section{Methods}

-\textbf{Raman scattering.} We used a custom-built Raman spectroscopy system equipped with a monochromator, charge-coupled device (CCD) camera, and optical elements.
-Details of the setup can be found elsewhere\cite{Hsu20}.
-Excitation light was generated by a diode laser with a wavelength of $\lambda =785$ nm.
+\textbf{Raman scattering.} We used a custom-built Raman spectroscopy system\cite{Hsu20} equipped with a monochromator, charge-coupled device (CCD) camera, and optical elements.
+Details of the setup can be found in Supplementary Fig. 2.
+The excitation light was generated by a diode laser with a wavelength of $\lambda =785$ nm.
 The incident and scattered light were propagated along the $c$-axis of the crystal.
 All the measurements were performed at room temperature.